Darxo/Hardened/README.md

 - Change **Duelist** to only works for one-handed weapons.
 The Penetration is increased to 30% and is now also halfed with 2 enemies and disabled with 3+
 - Rework **Formidable Approach** to only works for Two-Handed weapons, grant 15 Melee Skill instead of Reach and trigger a morale check on being the first to approach an enemy
 - Rework **Spear Advantage** to double the effect of Reach Advantage on you
-- **Inspiring Presence** no longer requires a banner but is only active for the brother with the highest resolve among all brothers with that perk
-- **Inspiring Presence** now proccs on Round-Start instead of Turn-Start and only affects brothers with less resolve than the Leader
+- **Inspiring Presence** no longer requires a banner.
+It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
+It now proccs on Round-Start instead of Turn-Start.
 - Relocate the skill **Sprint** from **Pathfinder** to **Footwork**. **Footwork** has been renamed to **Escape Artist**

 ### Other

 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies
+- **Stab** now costs 3 Action Points (down from 4)
 - **Thrust** now has 0% Hitchance bonus (down from 10%)
 - **Slash** now has 0% Hitchance bonus (down from 5%)
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied.